 Figure 1.
 Bathymetry map and mooring locations (red circles) on the Rottnest Shelf. (a) Velocities estimated from measurements, with black arrows representing the mean state of vertically averaged velocities.
-The 0-200m average is used for the WATR50 mooring.
-The three dashed lines represent the 50m, 200m, and 500m contours.
-Black circles indicate the location of the Fremantle tide gauge station.
-Note that NRSROT consists of two separate moorings. (b) Schematic of shelf currents, with red arrows denoting the Leeuwin Current and blue arrows indicating the direction of the wind-driven Capes Current.
+The 0-200 m average is used for the WATR50 mooring.
+The three dashed lines represent the 50, 200, and 500 m contours.
+The black circles indicate the location of the Fremantle tide gauge station.
+Note that NRSROT consists of two separate moorings. (b) Schematic of the shelf currents, with the red arrows denoting the Leeuwin Current and the blue arrows indicating the direction of the wind-driven Capes Current.